martafaggian/BDT2023-fraud-detection/README.md

 ![physical model](img/4_physical_model.png)

-Note: a further refinement of the physical model is usually needed in order to define possible bucketing and partitioning techniques based on the estimated data flow.
+> **Warning**
+> a further refinement of the physical model is usually needed in order to define possible bucketing and partitioning techniques based on the estimated data flow.
+Being this project a prototype, this step has been neglected.
 For more information, see [here](https://cassandra.apache.org/doc/latest/cassandra/data_modeling/data_modeling_refining.html)

 ## Database